idiap/facereclib/docs/baselines.rst

 Each face recognition experiment that is run with the |project| is divided into several steps.
 The steps are:

-1. Image preprocessing: Raw images are aligned and photometrically enhanced.
+1. Data preprocessing: Raw data is preprocessed, e.g., images are aligned and photometrically enhanced.
 2. Feature extractor training: Feature extraction parameters are learned.
-3. Feature extraction: Features are extracted from the preprocessed images.
+3. Feature extraction: Features are extracted from the preprocessed data.
 4. Feature projector training: Parameters of a subspace-projection of the features are learned.
 5. Feature projection: The extracted features are projected into a subspace.
 6. Model enroller training: The ways how to enroll models from extracted or projected features is learned.